pankrator/filefly/README.md

   upload plans.
 * **data-servers** – comma-separated list of `host:port` pairs for data servers.
   The metadata server picks targets in a simple round-robin order.
+* **storage_dir** – directory used by each data server process to persist block files.
+Defaults to `./blocks` when running `cmd/dataserver`.

-This simple implementation keeps everything in memory and was built for educational purposes.
-It should be straightforward to extend the servers with persistence or authentication if desired.
+This simple implementation was built for educational purposes.
+It should be straightforward to extend the servers with authentication, replication, or other production-oriented features.